stacks-network/stacks-core/README.md

 usage: blockstack [-h]
                   ...

-Blockstack cli version 0.0.12.4
+Blockstack cli version 0.0.13.3 positional arguments:

-positional arguments:
-    balance             display the wallet balance
+    balance             Get the account balance
-    config              configure --server=x --port=y --advanced=on/off
+    configure           Interactively configure the client
-    price               <name> | get the cost of a name deposit             display the address with which to receive bitcoins import              display the address with which to receive names info                check server status and get details about the server lookup              <name> | get the data record for a particular name names               display the names owned by local addresses register            <name> | register a new name transfer            <name> <address> | transfer a name you own update              <name> <data> | update a name record with new data whois               <name> | get the registration record of a name
+    deposit             Display the address with which to receive bitcoins import              Display the address with which to receive names info                Get details about pending name commands lookup              Get the zone file and profile for a particular name migrate             Migrate a profile to the latest profile format names               Display the names owned by local addresses ping                Check server status and get server details price               Get the price of a name register            Register a name
+    renew               Renew a name
+    revoke              Revoke a name
+    set_advanced_mode   Enable advanced commands
+    transfer            Transfer a name to a new address update              Set the zone file for a name whois               Look up the blockchain info for a name

 optional arguments:
   -h, --help            show this help message and exit